Haiti President Jovenel Moise assassinated in attack on his residence - KVIA

 White House press secretary Jen Psaki called the attack a “tragedy.”
 “It’s a horrific crime,” Psaki told CNN.
 “We stand ready and stand by them to provide any assistance that is needed … it’s important that people of Haiti know that.”
 She added that the White House was assessing the situation and gathering information.

-UNICEF, the United Nations’ children’s agency, said in May that severe acute childhood malnutrition is expected to more than double in Haiti this year as it deals with rising violence, the pandemic and a lack of access to essential services.
+UNICEF, the United Nations’ children’s agency, said in May that severe acute childhood malnutrition is expected to more than double in Haiti this year as it deals with rising violence, Covid-19 and a lack of access to essential services.

 The-CNN-Wire